One of My Most Recent Bird Photos when I started this page: Two Egrets Dancing, and one has a fish.

 Check out my How to Photograph Art or Pretty Much Anything Else page, because it tells about photography, not just of art.

-And I have a bunch of photography links there, and there's jillions more.
+And I have a bunch of photography links here, and there's jillions more.

 13. The number one cause of bad VIDEO is moving the camera during shooting.
 The subject should provide movement in your videos, not you — although you will probably have to pan sometimes to follow action.

-Lesser Scaup with One Eye Open - November 2014Photograph Copyright 2014 by J R Compton.com All Rights Reserved.
+Lesser Scaup with One Eye Out - November 2014Photograph Copyright 2014 by J R Compton.com All Rights Reserved.

-Sometimes with some birds, I'm really happy if I can just get one in focus — or part of one.
+Sometimes with some birds, I'm really happy if I can just get it in focus.

 There are thousands of rules.
 Ignore most of them.